philip906/directorjs/README.md

 # directorjs
 DirectorJS is a JavaScript framework for CMS applications, such as an admin panel for configuring site options or a dashboard for configuring widgets for a SaaS platform.

+(In Development)